Duck! – another scary high blood pressure warning!

 Second, studies have shown that those on blood pressure lowering medications are, on the average, at greater risk of heart attack and stroke.

-Thankfully there are a number of effective natural cures to high blood pressure that you do.
+Thankfully there are a number of effective natural ways you can reduce high blood pressure.